coolnether123/shelteredmodmanager/readme.md

 Original Author: benjaminfoo
 Maintainer: Coolnether123

-# Legacy # | Coolnether123
+# Legacy | Coolnether123
-This project do to lack of interest to actually create a modding scene in Sheltered.
-In 2019 it was left to github and asking the community to pick it up.
-On reddit UnicubeSheltered, a dev, said they wanted to add one but didn't build the framework.
-On the mod loader Github Tiller4363 attempted to reach out to benjaminfoo for help on understanding the project but from everywhere I look benjaminfoo never answered and simply left the sheltered community.
-In 2025 Coolnether123 (myself) picked up the project.
-Finding it only after getting Sheltered in Febuary.
-Finding a love for the game I looked for mods and found this.
+This project is considered legacy because the original Sheltered mod-loader effort from 2019 was left unmaintained and never grew into an active modding framework.
+At the time, a Unicube developer (on Reddit as UnicubeSheltered) expressed interest in mod support, but no official framework was shipped.
+On the original mod-loader GitHub repo, Tiller4363 attempted in 2023 to contact benjaminfoo for guidance, but from what I can find, there was no reply and benjaminfoo deleted his reddit account.

+In 2025, I (Coolnether123) discovered Sheltered and went looking for mods.
+The only thing I found was the abandoned mod loader, so I decided to pick it up and continue development to enable modding for the game.

-# Sheltered Mod Manager v0.6
+# Sheltered Mod Manager v0.7

 This project enables modding support for the game [Sheltered](https://store.steampowered.com/app/356040/Sheltered/) by Team17.\
 It acts as a drop-in application for a regular installation of Sheltered — no original game files are modified.